SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetIotEventsDestinationConfiguration.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.IotEventsDestinationConfiguration resource property to the template.
-Configuration information for delivery of data set contents to AWS IoT Events.
+Configuration information for delivery of dataset contents to AWS IoT Events.

 ## SYNTAX